EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 **Operational emissions dominate:**

   - Improve the energy efficiency of your use - this may involve power or frequency capping of the hardware you are using.
 (This improves the ratio of `E` to `R` in the HPC-CI equation.)
   - Temporal shifting - run when carbon intensity is lower.
-(Reduces `I`.)
+(Reduces `CI`.)
   - Spatial shifting - run on system where carbon intensity is lower, run on hardware which has better energy efficiency for your use case (e.g. GPU may be more energy efficient for your use).
-(Reduces `I`, or improves the ratio of `E` to `R`.)
+(Reduces `CI`, or improves the ratio of `E` to `R`.)
   - Run fewer calculations/jobs.
 (Reduces `E` and `M`.)

 **Embodied emissions dominate:**